monsoonmaelstrom/book2/book2.md

 I say nothing as I weigh my options.
 Hazel won’t like it, but I don’t see a good option.
 If he’s asking, he already has suspicions.
 Lying to him about those suspicions won’t do anyone any good.

-“And also General Iverson’s daughter.”
+“She is also General Iverson’s daughter.”

 “Fucking hell.
 How long have you known?”